GreenRaccoon23/rp/README.md

 find . -type f -name="*.svg" -exec sed -i 's/\(fill="#\).*\("\)/\1ff0000\2/g' {}\; ;
 ```

-Kill me now.
 I needed to read a manual every time I needed to write something like this.
 Plus, since `sed` does not support the non-greedy `.*?`, this command with the greedy `.*` would erase most of the file content.
 This also most likely would not work on MacOS's version of `sed`.

 I wanted something less rocket science like this: